 When our twins were born my world was turned upside down.
 They were 7 ½ weeks premature, we were living in Egypt, and we brought them home when they were just one week old.
 Since they were preemies, they slept all the time and I had to wake them for every single feeding.
 Night nursing really wasn’t the issue – it was 24/7 feeds, pumping, feeding that led to total exhaustion.
 I’ve written more about their birth and nursing stories in other posts.

 As our fourth child was on the way I knew I was going to have to get sleep at night if I wanted to be able to parent my other, very active, children.
 From the very first night this little one slept in bed with me.
-Being an experienced nursing mom, breastfeeding while lying down came easy.
+I made sure we met all of the criteria of the “Safe Sleep Seven” to create a safe sleeping environment (exclusive breastfeeding; no drugs, alcohol, or tobacco use in the home; no pets or other siblings in bed; covers were low on the bed and there were no cracks, unsafe surfaces, or possibility of baby falling out; he slept on his back when he wasn’t nursing; unswaddled; and he was a full-term, healthy baby ).
+1 Being an experienced nursing mom, breastfeeding while lying down came easy.
 I would rouse from sleep enough to help him latch on and then fall right back to sleep.
 I felt well rested each morning (even though he nursed throughout the night) and had many people volunteer that I didn’t look like I had a new baby.
 The very next statement was typically about whether he was sleeping at night.
 Most would then look at me with pity, as if they felt sorry for me my child was in our bed and not on a parent-led sleep schedule.
 Our culture thinks breastfeeding and sleep are contradictory for a new mom, and prizes scheduling a baby in order to sleep.
 Yet, babies haven’t read these books, nor were they designed to sleep through the night at early ages.
 Babies are made to breastfeed and, current research shows that nursing moms get more sleep than their formula-feeding counterparts.
-1
+2

-Having done it both ways, I can surely say that creating a safe sleep environment and tucking my baby in bed with me (bed sharing) is much easier and less stressful.
-I neither have to worry about getting my child on a sleep schedule nor get up and down throughout the night in order to breastfeed.
-We both get sleep, he gets as much breast milk at night as he needs, and we both wake up rested and ready for the day.
+Having done it both ways, I can surely say that creating a safe sleep environment and tucking my baby in bed with me was much easier and less stressful for our situation.
+I neither had to worry about getting my child on a sleep schedule nor get up and down throughout the night in order to breastfeed.
+We both got sleep, he got as much breast milk at night as he needed, and we both woke up rested and ready for the day.